-It is important to emphasize that children involved in agricultural and aquaculture activities are not always engaged in child labor.
+Children also work in other agricultural sectors such as oil palm, however it is important to emphasize that children involved in agricultural activities are not always engaged in child labor.
 Assisting the family with agricultural work is a normal part of growing up in a rural environment and allows children to learn agricultural skills, and contribute to the family wellbeing.
 However, in order to avoid such work becoming child labor, the tasks must be: